jambuur/APEDSK99/README.md

 CALL ARST resets APEDSK99 including reloading the current DSR.
 It is a handy way to get your DOAD mappings to their initial state.
 It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.

-CALL LDIR list the DOAD's in the current selected directory on the SD card and includes DOS DOAD name, TI DISK NAME and DSK characteristics:
+CALL LDIR list the DOAD's in the current selected directory on the SD card:
 <p align="center">
   <img width="576" src=img/LDIR.jpg>
 </p>

-CALL SMAP shows the current DSK->DOAD mappings, Protect/Unprotect status and # of free sectors:
+CALL SMAP shows the working directory, the current DSKx -> DOAD mappings plus extended info and the available directories:
 <p align="center">
   <img width="576" src=img/SMAP.jpg>
 </p>